Azure/azure-webpubsub/samples/javascript/whiteboard/README.md

    Check if the response header contains `webhook-allowed-origin: *`.
 This curl command actually checks if the WebHook [abuse protection request](https://docs.microsoft.com/azure/azure-web-pubsub/reference-cloud-events#webhook-validation) can response with the expected header.

    Now you can see a public endpoint created by localtunnel (something like https://abc.loca.lt).
-Go to your Azure Web PubSub resource in Azure portal, open settings tab, create a new hub called `draw`, set the following:
+Go to your Azure Web PubSub resource in Azure portal, open settings tab, create a new hub called `sample_draw`, set the following:

    * URL Template: `https://<your-domain-name>.loca.lt/eventhandler/{event}`
    * User Event Pattern: `message`